inesoaresilva/my-website/data/post/exploring-cape-verde.md

 <figcaption> Camping in a desertic beach with other remote workers</figcaption>
 </figure>

-My favorite plan was to take a day to do off-road and spend a night on a big desertic beach.
+My favorite plan happened when we went for an off-road drive to reach a big desertic beach and spend a night there.
-We did all the cliches of a beach fire camp - obviously, the bonfire first, singing Wonderwall on the guitar, watching the stars and the fluorescent plankton in the water.
+We did all the cliches of a beach campfire - obviously, the bonfire first, singing Wonderwall on the guitar, watching the stars and the fluorescent plankton in the water.

 ### Connecting with Locals